 Zeisberger found many converts among the Delaware in eastern Ohio, but some rejected the forced changes in their lifestyles.
 As the American Revolution began, the Moravians and their Christian converts found themselves in a difficult position.
 Neither the American colonists nor the British and their Indian allies felt they could trust them.
 In 1781, the British commandant at Fort Detroit, Major Arent DePeyster, feared Zeisberger’s influence among the Ohio Delaware, so he arrested him for being sympathetic to the American cause.
 Charged with treason, Zeisberger convinced British authorities of his neutrality and was released.

-Throughout the revolution, Zeisberger’s followers also faced opposition from other Delaware, who had retained their traditional belief system.
+Zeisberger’s followers faced opposition throughout the revolution from other Delaware, who had retained their traditional belief system.
 Fearful for their lives, the Christian Indians abandoned Schoenbrunn in 1776.
-Zeisberger then concentrated his efforts on Gnadenhutten, but after its destruction in 1782 due to a brutal militia attack that killed upwards of 96 Delaware, the missionary moved his attention to new villages in northern Ohio and Michigan.
+Zeisberger then concentrated his efforts on Gnadenhutten.
+After its destruction in 1782 due to a brutal militia attack that killed upwards of 96 Delaware, the missionary moved his attention to new villages in northern Ohio and Michigan.

 Source: Ohio History Central

 The first recorded settlement on the land, currently known as Clinton Township, was called New Gnadenhuetten and established on July 22, 1782, by David Zeisberger and his followers.
 Zeisberger described the site of “New Gnadenhutten” in his diary: